shaunsmith/functionslab/9-Functions-Invoke-OCI-Events.md

 Once the bucket is created, we can upload an image file.

 ![user input](images/userinput.png)
 Upload an image in to the bucket.
-For convenience we have included an image file in /oci-events-triggers/sachin-in.jpg
+For convenience, we have included an image file in [/oci-event-triggers/sachin-in.jpg](/oci-event-triggers/sachin-in.jpg) which you can use to upload to your bucket.

 ![Upload image to bucket](images/upload-image-to-bucket.jpg)